samihaazeem2-haru/Heart-Disease-Prediction/README.md

 Heart Disease Prediction – By Samiha Azeem
 Objective

-Predict whether a person is at risk of heart disease based on health data using machine learning models.
-The goal is to provide a simple, interpretable, and accurate predictive tool.

-Dataset

-Columns / Features:
+We want to guess if someone might have heart disease using information about their health, like age, blood pressure, and heart rate.
+The idea is to make a simple and smart tool that helps predict the risk.

+About the Data

+The dataset has 13 health features and 1 target:

-age – Age of patient
+age – How old the person is
 sex – 1 = male, 0 = female
-cp – Chest pain type (0–3)
+cp – Type of chest pain (0–3)
-trestbps – Resting blood pressure (mm Hg) chol – Serum cholesterol (mg/dl) fbs – Fasting blood sugar > 120 mg/dl (1 = true; 0 = false)
+trestbps – Blood pressure at rest chol – Cholesterol level fbs – Fasting blood sugar > 120 (1 = yes, 0 = no)
-restecg – Resting electrocardiographic results (0–2)
+restecg – Resting ECG result (0–2)
-thalach – Maximum heart rate achieved exang – Exercise-induced angina (1 = yes; 0 = no)
+thalach – Maximum heart rate achieved exang – Exercise induced angina (1 = yes, 0 = no)
-oldpeak – ST depression induced by exercise relative to rest slope – Slope of the peak exercise ST segment (0–2) ca – Number of major vessels colored by fluoroscopy (0–3) thal – Thalassemia (1 = normal; 2 = fixed defect; 3 = reversible defect)
+oldpeak – ST depression after exercise slope – Slope of ST segment (0–2) ca – Number of major blood vessels thal – Thalassemia type (1,2,3)

 Target:

-target – 1 = presence of heart disease, 0 = absence of heart disease
+target – 1 = has heart disease, 0 = does not have heart disease

-Source: UCI Heart Disease Dataset (available on Kaggle)

-Methodology

-1. Data Exploration & Cleaning
+How We Did It

+Look at the data
-Checked for missing values; no cleaning required.
+Checked for missing values (there were none)
-Visualized target distribution and feature correlations.

-2. Preprocessing
+Made plots to see patterns

-Split dataset into train (80%) and test (20%) sets.
+Split into training (80%) and testing (20%)
-Scaled features for Logistic Regression.
+Scaled numbers for Logistic Regression

-3. Models
+Models Used

-Logistic Regression: interpretable, outputs probability of disease.

-Decision Tree: captures non-linear relationships, provides feature importance.

-4. Evaluation Metrics

-Accuracy
-Confusion Matrix
-ROC Curve & AUC

-Feature Importance Analysis
+Logistic Regression: gives a probability of having heart disease Decision Tree: decides step by step which features are most important

+Check performance

+Accuracy – How often the model is correct
+Confusion Matrix – Shows correct vs wrong predictions ROC Curve – Shows how well the model separates sick and healthy people Feature Importance – Which features matter most

 Results
 Model	Accuracy	ROC-AUC
-Logistic Regression	            0.852	                0.91
+Logistic Regression	0.85	0.91
-Decision Tree	                  0.852	                0.88
+Decision Tree	0.85	0.88

 Observations:

-Both models perform similarly (~85% accuracy).
-Logistic Regression is easier to interpret via coefficients.
-Decision Tree highlights the most important features for splitting.
-Top features across models: cp (chest pain), oldpeak (ST depression), ca (number of vessels).
+Both models are correct about 85% of the time
+Logistic Regression shows how each feature affects risk Decision Tree shows which features are most important for decision-making Most important features: chest pain (cp), ST depression (oldpeak), number of vessels (ca)

 Feature Importance

-Logistic Regression (Top features): cp, slope, thalach Coefficients indicate the direction of impact on disease risk.
-Decision Tree (Top features): cp, ca, oldpeak, exang, age Feature importance shows how much a feature contributes to splitting decisions.
+Logistic Regression: cp, slope, thalach – shows which features increase or decrease risk Decision Tree: cp, ca, oldpeak, exang, age – shows which features the tree uses to make decisions

-ROC Curve: ROC (Receiver Operating Characteristic) plots the True Positive Rate (TPR) vs False Positive Rate (FPR) across thresholds.

-AUC (Area Under Curve) measures overall model performance (closer to 1 = better).
-ROC curves are useful for imbalanced datasets like medical data.
+ROC Curve

+ROC shows how well the model separates sick and healthy people AUC (area under curve) closer to 1 → better model

 Exploratory Data Analysis (EDA)

-Target distribution shows a balance between disease and no disease.
-Correlation heatmap helps identify influential features.
+We checked the data with charts
+Target is pretty balanced
-Strongest predictors: cp, oldpeak, ca, exang.
+Most important features: cp, oldpeak, ca, exang